cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 ### Is there a minimum debt?

-Yes, a minimum debt of 500 USDN is required for borrowing.
+Yes, a minimum debt of 500 USND is required for borrowing.

 ### **When do I need to pay back my loan?**